-The study enrolled over 44,000 men with no history of gout.
+The study enrolled more than 44,000 men with no history of gout.
 The research team applied two scoring systems to the dietary patterns of participants:

-While these findings need to be confirmed in future interventions, the researchers note that many individuals at risk for gout because of elevated uric acid levels might already be candidates for the DASH diets, since more than half of such individuals also have hypertension.
+While these findings need to be confirmed in future interventions, researchers note that many individuals at risk for gout because of elevated uric acid levels might already be candidates for the DASH diet, since more than half of such individuals also have hypertension.

-Hyon Choi, MD, DrPH, Director of the Gout and Crystal Arthropathy Center in the MGH Division of Rheumatology, Allergy, and Immunology, is senior author of the study.<
+Hyon Choi, MD, director of the Gout and Crystal Arthropathy Center in the MGH Division of Rheumatology, Allergy, and Immunology, is senior author of the study.

-The small study enrolled two female patients in their 60s with early AD and no known history of seizures.
+The small study enrolled two female patients in their 60s with early Alzheimer’s and no known history of seizures.
 Electrodes were placed on the scalp and surgically implanted on both sides of the brain to better detect seizure activity.
-Each patient’s brain activity was monitored for 24 to 72 hours.
+Each patients’ brain activity was monitored for 24 to 72 hours.

 The implanted electrodes recorded evidence of seizures in the hippocampuses of both patients.
 Most notably, these seizures primarily occurred when patients were asleep, a critical time for memory consolidation.

-“Our novel finding that networks involved in memory function can become silently epileptic could lead to opportunities to target that dysfunction with new or existing drugs to reduce symptoms or potentially alter the course of the disease,” says Andrew Cole, MD, Director of the Mass General Epilepsy Service and senior author of the study.
+“Our novel finding that networks involved in memory function can become silently epileptic could lead to opportunities to target that dysfunction with new or existing drugs to reduce symptoms or potentially alter the course of the disease,” says Andrew Cole, MD, director of the MGH Epilepsy Service and senior author of the study.